iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Strong and Weak Convergences Introduction.md

 > 5. Weak convergence is able to achieve convergence point-wise.
 Meaning that if $x_n \rightharpoonup y$, then $x_{n, k}\rightarrow y_{n, k}$ for all $k \in \mathbb N$.
 > 6. Every bounded sequence has a weakly convergent subsequence.

+**Remarks**

+(6.) is the Bozano Weierstrass theorem manifested in the infinite dimensional Hilbert Space.

 ---
 ### **Theorems**